gurjindertoor/HRG-Starter-Project/README.md

 10. Connect the motor driver to the Arduino Uno.
 11. Assemble the two chassis bodies using the 60mm connectors.

-*(Note: You will also only need ONE caster whee at the start, as you add weight you'l use the second caster wheel.)*
+*(Note: You will also only need ONE caster wheel at the start, as you add weight you'l use the second caster wheel.)*

 *(Remember: You will need to research how to connect the motor driver to the motors and the motor driver to the Arduino Uno).*